Breaking News

 China’s President Xi Jinping and Donald Trump visit the Temple of Heaven on May 14 in Beijing

-While meeting with Chinese leader Xi Jinping last week, President Trump suggested that China, the U.S., and Russia work together against the International Criminal Court.
+While meeting with Chinese leader Xi Jinping last week, President Trump suggested that China, the U.S., and Russia work together to fight the International Criminal Court.

-Financial Times reports, citing unnamed sources, that Trump himself raised the idea.
-The White House didn’t mention the proposal in its factsheet about Trump’s visit, and its spokespeople declined to comment.
+The Financial Times reports, citing unnamed sources, that Trump himself raised the idea.
+The White House didn’t mention the proposal in its fact sheet about Trump’s visit, and its spokespeople declined to comment.
 But Trump has railed against the ICC in the past, demanding in December that it change its founding document to guarantee that it wouldn’t charge himself or any other American officials.

 Russia has its own concerns about the ICC, as the court has issued an arrest warrant for Russian President Vladimir Putin for war crimes committed during Russia’s invasion of Ukraine.
 Trump probably thinks that with this potential alliance, he could nullify possible ICC charges against the U.S. and Israel, and curry favor with Russia in the process.

-The U.S. has a law on the books that allows it to use “all means necessary and appropriate” to free any members of the U.S. military and “covered allied persons” who are detained by the court.
-As egregious as the American Service-Members’ Protection Act is, apparently it does not go far enough for Trump, who thinks he and Israel are unbound by any international laws.
+The U.S. has a law on the books, the American Servicemembers’ Protection Act, which allows it to use “all means necessary and appropriate” to free any members of the U.S. military and “covered allied persons” who are detained by the court.
+As egregious as this law is, apparently it does not go far enough for Trump, who thinks he and Israel are unbound by any international laws.

 Top Treasury Lawyer Quits as Trump Creates $1.8 Billion Slush Fund

-Brian Morrissey was picked by the president to lead the Treasury Department.
+Brian Morrissey was picked by the president to be the Treasury Department’s general counsel.
 Even he had enough.

 Brian Morrissey testifies in Congress, with a nametag on the table in front of him